 This course introduces students to the writing skills needed for today's converging news media environment.
 These skills will include: identifying, researching, observing, interviewing, evaluating, writing and editing news coverage.
 Students will write for various news outlets using industry-specific formats and style guides.
 Industry standards will be evaluated from a biblical worldview and adopted for practice.
-Prerequisite: COM202 or permission of the instructor.
 (3 credits)